ghc-proposals/ghc-proposals/README.rst

    D) **Action**: Abandon proposal.

-      If a proposal sees no activity for along time (more than half a year), it might be marked as “Dormant”, and eventually closed.
+      If a proposal sees no activity for along time (more than a year), it might be marked as “Dormant”, and eventually closed.

       * `≡ List of dormant proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Dormant%22>`__